 It turns out the Wet Bandits were not the only ones on the wrong side of the law in the Home Alone series – if the McCallisters lived in Queensland, Kevin’s parents might have joined the would-be burglars in jail.

-In the lead up to the school holidays, Slater and Gordon criminal lawyer Emma Aldersea is reminding parents of their legal obligations when it comes to child supervision.
+The lead up to the school holidays is a good time to remind parents of their legal obligations when it comes to child supervision.

 From what we've heard, it seems that the vast majority of the community are more confused than worried about unattended children laws, and many think it’s excessive, particularly when they actually hear what the penalty is.
 Here's a breakdown of unattended children laws in some states: